keaising/im-select.nvim/README.md

             -- '/usr/local/bin/im-select' for binary without extra arguments, -- or { "AIMSwitcher.exe", "--imm" } for binary need extra arguments to work.
             -- For Windows/WSL, default: "im-select.exe"
-            -- For macOS, default: "im-select"
+            -- For macOS, default: "macism"
             -- For Linux, default: "fcitx5-remote" or "fcitx-remote" or "ibus" default_command = "im-select.exe",